-Ingrid Lagerewskij – Clubs and Societies Officer
+Ingrid Lagerewskij – Clubs and Societies Officer (she/her)

 I’m here to help you with anything related to clubs and societies and to even start your own if you can’t find one that caters to what you are into.

-I’m the person beavering away in the background with the finances and keeping the office nitty gritty going.
+I’m the person beavering away in the background with the finances and keeping the office nitty-gritty going.

-You need something paid, I’m your person.
-Wages magically appear in employees accounts, that’s me too.
+You need something paid; I’m your person.
+Wages magically appear in employees accounts; that’s me too.
 If you need something done in the office, I’ll do it.
-I’m the go to person when you don’t know who else to go to.
+I’m the go-to person when you don’t know who else to go to.

-When not in the office I’m plotting to cover the world in crochet yarny goodness, I own too many succulents to count and collect random objects to plant them in, I refuse to live in a house without a bathtub and wherever I am chocolate is always within reach.
+When not in the office, I’m plotting to cover the world in crochet yarny goodness; I own too many succulents to count and collect random objects to plant them in; I refuse to live in a house without a bathtub; and wherever I am, chocolate is always within reach.